MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-5-data-extraction.markdown

     game is running which is convenient for us.
 Then, when the replay starts, the python script would be provided with observations as the game is running.
-    For a comprehensive list of what information is available at each timestep, refer to [their GitHub page](https://github.com/orkido/LViewLoL/blob/dd699d52be34c36ecf65117a1c27463e91d60334/LView/PyStructs.h) which lists all data structures available to a python script.
+    For a comprehensive list of what information is available at each timestep, refer to [their GitHub page](https://github.com/orkido/LViewLoL/blob/dd699d52be34c36ecf65117a1c27463e91d60334/LView/PyStructs.h) (as of 04/09/2021) which lists all data structures available to a python script.

 For the initial system, I will be developing the system using Windows as the LViewLoL program is designed to be compiled using Visual Studio.